langwitch-tools/langwitch-preprocessing-toolkit/README.md

 The scripts in this repo are what allowed me to generate 26 billion bitexts in a few days on a 2015 iMac.

-Through filtering, they allow you to turn this:
+There's no magic involved and nothing groundbreaking here, except maybe the one that detects languages with extremely high precision via LZMA compression.
+Just that, appropriate filtering, and post-processing allows you to turn this:

 ```
 src)="50"> [ Booking ]